Ralengnao Khathing: Government of Manipur

+Political and administrative service

 The next assignment was as the Assistant Political Officer of North East Frontier Agency (NEFA).
 Under his leadership, two platoons of Assam Rifles took possession of Tawang in 1950, establishing Indian administrative control in the Bum La area along McMahon Line.

 In 1953, the Government of India constituted the Indian Frontier Administrative Service (IFAS) and Khathing was inducted as one of the two officers of the civil service.
 His first posting as an IFAS officer was at Tuensang Frontier Division as the Political Officer in 1954 and his contribution is reported in the establishment of the Village Volunteer Force.
 After four years at the post, he was promoted as the first Deputy Commissioner of Mokokchung district.
 In 1961, he became the first Indian citizen to study at the National Defence College, New Delhi and completed the course in its second batch.
-The next year, he was posted as the Development Commissioner of Sikkim but the tenure was short lived as he was transferred as the Security Commissioner of NEFA when the Sino-Indian War of 1962 broke out.
+The next year, he was posted as the Development Commissioner of Sikkim but the tenure was short-lived as he was transferred as the Security Commissioner of NEFA when the Sino-Indian War of 1962 broke out.
 He also worked as the Chief Civil Liaison Officer of IV Corps, Tezpur and his contributions are reported in the formation of Sashastra Seema Bal, a paramilitary force established following the 1962 war.

 Khathing became the Chief Secretary of Nagaland in 1967.
 It was during his tenure, the Nagaland Armed Police and Naga Regiment were established.
 Five years later, he became the first Indian tribal to become an Ambassador when he was selected as the Indian Ambassador to Burma, in 1972.
 He worked in Burma for three years and retired from service in 1975.
 Though the post of a State Governor was offered to him, he declined it but served as the Advisor to the Governor of Manipur, as the chairman, Tribal Law Commission and Administrative Reforms Commission and the Chairman of the Administrative Commission, Nagaland.
 He also served as a member of the committee to finalise the 16-point agreement that led to the Shillong Accord of 1975 and the formation of the state of Nagaland.